ckan/extensions.ckan.org/extensions/datacats.md

-datacats uses Docker to give you fully self-contained [CKAN](http://ckan.org) dev environments on any platform, along with a command to deploy that exact environment to the cloud.
+datacats uses Docker to give you fully self-contained [CKAN](http://ckan.org) dev environments on any platform, and easy deployment to any host.

 ## Install